-I am a senior researcher in sociology at INRAE (French Institute for Agricultural and Environmental Research), based at IRISSO, Paris-Dauphine University, and currently Honorary Assistant Professor at the London School of Hygiene & Tropical Medicine, collaborating with the AMIS team and the AMR Centre.
+I am a senior researcher in sociology at INRAE (French Research Institute for Food, Agriculture and the Environment), based at IRISSO, Paris-Dauphine University.

 I work on animal health policy and the veterinary profession, especially on the regulation of veterinary medicines.
 My research focuses on the controversies and governance of the AMR problem, the transformations of farm animal veterinary medicine, the veterinary drug market and the role of farmers and the livestock industry in antimicrobial stewardship.
 I am the PI of AMAGRI and ROADMAP projects.

 I am a postdoctotoral researcher in sociology at INRA (IRISSO, Paris-Dauphine University).
 My current researches focus on AMR within ROADMAP projects (INRA/IRISSO).

 I work on global health policies, especially on the regulation of human, ecosystem and animal health.
 My previous researches focus both on the construction of One Health categories, its impacts in terms of governance and professional groups involved (vets, medical professions, ecologists) and the interactions between Global Health and Biodiversity.